SachaWheeler/weather/README.md

 > Good morning.
 > It is eight o clock on Friday the twenty-fifth of July.
 > We are thirty-five days, or three eighths of the way into Summer, with sixty days left.
-> It is seventeen degrees.
+> It is seventeen degrees but feels like sixteen.
 > Currently Partly Cloudy with wind speed of one meter per second from the North North West.
 > A high of twenty-six and a low of sixteen degrees Celcius.
 > Events today include Lizzies birthday.